 The Cell's other financial assets and financial liabilities are measured at their carrying amounts which approximate their fair values.

 6.3 Fair value measurement of non-financial assets and non-financial liabilities

-The Cell's non-financial assets consist of prepayments and intangible assets and non-financial liabilities consist of current tax liability.
+The Cell non-financial assets consist of prepayments.
+At the reporting date, the Cell did not have any non-financial liabilities.